UCAT 2020 Test Cycle Update - 14/10/20

-You may sit the UCAT at a Pearson VUE Test Centre or at home using Pearson VUE’s online proctoring service (UCAT Online).
+You may sit the UCAT at a Pearson VUE Test Centre (recommended) or at home using Pearson VUE’s online proctoring service (UCAT Online).
 Our dual delivery model ensures you will have the opportunity to take the UCAT in 2020, despite ongoing challenges resulting from the COVID 19 pandemic.

 Please think carefully about where you want to test: